ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/5_combining_data.md

     3. Press **OK**.
     4. Only the buildings in the city council district you selected should be selected.

-### Exercise 5-3: Points in Polygon
+### Exercise 5-4: Points in Polygon

- 1. Open [City Council Districts](https://data.cityofnewyork.us/City-Government/City-Council-Districts/yusd-j4xi) and collisions in July 2015 as created in Exercise 2-6.
+ 1. Open [City Council Districts](https://data.cityofnewyork.us/City-Government/City-Council-Districts/yusd-j4xi) and vehicle collisions in July 2015 as created in Exercise 2-6.
  2. Confirm that the layers are in the same CRS or use **Save As...** on one of the layers to make them match.
  3. Go to **Vector > Analysis Tools > Points in Polygon**:
     1. Select the appropriate layers for **Input polygon vector layer** (city council districts) and **Input point vector layer** (collisions in July 2015).